Greece: still a great place to kitesurf

 Kitesurf is prohibited:

-1. If User is under 16 years old or he doesn’t know swimming.
-By exception, younger people may kitesurf after consent of the guardians, stating also that the child is able to swim.
+1. If the User is under 16 years old or doesn’t know how to swim.
+By exception, younger people may kitesurf after the consent of the guardians, also stating that the child is able to swim.

 2. Within crowded beaches.